nicole-dwenger/cdsvisual-cnn-impressionist/README.md

 ## Results and Discussion

 Outputs of the model can be found in the `out/` directory of this repository.
-The classification report of the model trained over 10 epochs indicated a weighted F1 score of 0.59, while the model trained over 15 epochs led to a weighted F1 score of 0.51, when classifying paintings of Matisse, Gauguin and VanGogh.
+The [classification report](https://github.com/nicole-dwenger/cdsvisual-cnn-impressionist/blob/master/out/model_report.txt) of the model trained over 10 epochs indicated a weighted F1 score of 0.59, while the [classification report](https://github.com/nicole-dwenger/cdsvisual-cnn-impressionist/blob/master/out/model_report_1.txt) of the model trained over 15 epochs indicated a weighted F1 score of 0.51, when classifying paintings of Matisse, Gauguin and VanGogh.

 Looking at the model history, it seems that the model trained over 15 epochs (displayed on the left) started overfitting on the training data, as the accuracy decreases for the test data, while it keeps increasing for the training data.
 Thus, in early stopping after 10 epochs (displayed on the right) could prevent this overfitting, and might thus lead to a higher F1 score for the model trained over 10 epochs.
 However, there still seems to be some variablity and noise in the validation accuracy and loss.